kodekloudhub/linux-challenges/linux-challenge-1/README.md

 ```
 </details>

-Make sure that this mount point is persistent across reboots with the correct default options.

 <details>
-<summary>Make persistent</summary>
+<summary>Make sure that this mount point is persistent across reboots with the correct default options.</summary>

 ```bash
 vi /etc/fstab